vegardit/docker-openldap/README.md

 ## <a name="what-is-it"></a>What is it?

-An opinionated, multi-architecture Docker image - currently based on [Debian](https://www.debian.org/)'s [`debian:bookworm-slim`](https://hub.docker.com/_/debian?tab=tags&name=bookworm-slim) - built for easy deployment of an [OpenLDAP 2.5](https://www.openldap.org/doc/admin25/) server.
+An opinionated, multi-arch Docker image - currently based on [Debian](https://www.debian.org/)'s [`debian:bookworm-slim`](https://hub.docker.com/_/debian/tags?name=bookworm-slim) -
+built for easy deployment of an [OpenLDAP 2.5](https://www.openldap.org/doc/admin25/) server.

 Automatically rebuilt **weekly** to include the latest OS security fixes.